2021 Meath Intermediate Football Championship

 The 2021 Meath Intermediate Football Championship is the 95th edition of the Meath GAA's premier club Gaelic football tournament for Intermediate graded teams in County Meath, Ireland.
 The tournament consists of 20 teams and starts with a group stage before progressing to a knock out stage.
 The winner will represent Meath in the Leinster Intermediate Club Football Championship.

 Ballinabrackey were the 2020 Meath Intermediate Football Champions after they defeated Trim in the final.
 As a result, they will compete in the 2021 Meath Senior Football Championship.

 Nobber were relegated from the Senior Football Championship in 2020 after just one season in the Senior Football Championship.

 Ballivor returned to the I.F.C. for the first time since 2017 after beating St. Vincent's in the 2020 Meath Junior Football Championship final.

 Castletown were relegated to the 2021 Meath Junior Football Championship.
 They will play at the junior grade for the first time in their history.

 The draw for the group stages of the championship took place on 20 June 2021 with the games commencing on 13 August 2021.

-Championship Structure
+Championship structure

 The championship will consist of five groups with each containing four teams.
 The top two teams in each group will progress to the knockout stages while the bottom team in each group will contest the relegation playoffs.

 Team changes

-The following teams have changed division since the 2020 championship season.
+The following teams changed division since the 2020 championship season: